brunomsantiago/excel_exporter/readme.md

  - Cell Formats: Font size, Horizontal alignment, Vertical alignment and Line break
  - Sheets: Sheet Name, Group(s), and Column(s)
  - Groups: Name and Background Color
- - Columns: Order, Title (to be display in Excel), Variable Name (in the python dictionary), Cell format (previouly defined), Group it belongs to (previouly defined) and  Column Width
+ - Columns: Order, Title (to be display in Excel), Variable Name (in the python dictionary), Cell format (previouly defined), Group it belongs to (previously defined) and  Column Width

  The following animation shows how the YAML file is organized: